jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - **Voice over Internet Protocol (VoIP)**: a tunneling mechanism that encapsulates audio, video, and other data into IP packets to support voice calls and multimedia collab
             - VoIP is considered a converged protocol because it combines audio and video encapsulation technology (operating as application layer protocols) with the protocol stack of TCP/IP
             - SIPS and SRTP are used to secure VoIP
+            - **Secure Real-Time Transport Protocol (SRTP)**: an extension profile of RTP (Real-Time Transport Protocol) which adds further security features, such as message authentication, confidentiality and replay protection mostly intended for VoIP communications
+            - SIPS: see definition above

 - 4.1.6 Micro-segmentation (e.g., Software Defined Networks (SDN), Virtual eXtensible Local Area Network (VXLAN),Encapsulation, Software-Defined Wide Area Network (SD-WAN))
     - **Software-defined networks (SDN)**: